-Read everything you can find on sex from reliable sources.
-Read all of these articles.
-Learn about your anatomy.
-It might feel silly, but the only way we figure out how to do something is reading about it and then doing it.
+Read everything you can find on sex from reliable sources (like all of these articles), learn about your anatomy.
+It might feel silly, but the only way to figure out how to do something is by reading about it and then doing it.

 Whatever your thoughts or beliefs on masturbation might be, it is very healthy.
 It helps you get to know your body and figure out what you like.
 This is important information to have in your back pocket when you embark on IRL sex.

 If you’re worried about that old myth that masturbation makes you want less sex, don’t be.
 It’s not true.
 Masturbation has actually been shown to make you want partnered sex more.